Robot-Inventor/spam-tweets-compressor/docs/en/advanced_spam_detection.md

-# About Advanced Spam Detection
+# About Advanced Filters

-Spam Tweets Compressor implements advanced user-defined spam detection that cannot be done in the normal settings.
+Spam Tweets Compressor implements advanced user-defined filter that cannot be done in the normal settings.

-Settings for advanced spam detection are in JSON format.
+Settings for Advanced Filters are in JSON format.
 The ``query_object`` interface in TypeScript, which converted from the configuration JSON data into an object, looks like this.

 ```typescript
 interface query_element {